|Corda Network trust root||Document history|

 5.3.6 Sanctions for Unauthorized Actions

-The CA will impose sanctions on personnel if they perform unauthorized acts, abuse their authority or for other appropriate reasons, at the discretion of the CA management.
+The CA will impose disciplinary measures on personnel if they perform unauthorized acts, abuse their authority or for other appropriate reasons, at the discretion of the CA management.

 5.3.7 Independent Contractor Requirements